1.1 Who should read this practice note?

 - the policy number and

-- the address and contact details for the insurer.
+- the address and contact details of the insurer.

 The obligation does not extend to any further information and relates only to the compulsory primary layer of cover.
 It does, however, extend to claims that may fall within the scope of any supplementary run-off cover provided by SIF.